CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-cohesiveft-vns3-partner-template.md

 - Telephone Support available with enhnaced technical support.
 Visit https://cohesive.net/support/support-plans for details and pricing.

 ### Description
-CohesiveFT has integrated their technology with the CenturyLink Cloud platform.
+Cohesive Networks has integrated their technology with the CenturyLink Cloud platform.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this network security and access solution.

 VNS3 lets you manage your cloud deployment with your data center resources as if running locally.
 A VNS3 network can be distributed across multiple public and private clouds to create one logical group of federated resource.
 VNS3 doesn't require new knowledge or training to implement, so you can integrate with existing network equipment.

-Technology from CohesiveFT helps CenturyLink Cloud customers address the business challenge of secure connectivity by implementing numerous core network/security solutions in to one appliance.
+Technology from Cohesive Networks helps CenturyLink Cloud customers address the business challenge of secure connectivity by implementing numerous core network/security solutions in to one appliance.

 Easily connect to your existing datacenter edges using industry standard IPsec and SSL VPN - now available as part of the CenturyLink Cloud Blueprint Engine.

 ### Solution Overview
 VNS3 is a networking and security virtual appliance that lets you extend networks into public, private and hybrid clouds.
 The core network functions of switch, router, firewall, VPN gateway for SSL and IPsec VPNs and protocol redistributor can all be configured through an API or the web based user interface.

-The CohesiveFT VNS3 solution also provides a Docker subsystem that can run container based network application services such as proxy, reverse proxy, SSL/TLS termination, load balancing, content cache, network intrusion detection (NIDS) and web application firewall (WAF).
+The Cohesive Networks VNS3 solution also provides a Docker subsystem that can run container based network application services such as proxy, reverse proxy, SSL/TLS termination, load balancing, content cache, network intrusion detection (NIDS) and web application firewall (WAF).

 ### Offer
 Cohesive Networks has provided a Virtual Appliance - called a Partner Template - that can be deployed to your CenturyLink Cloud account via a Service Task.
 In order to purchase a license or entitlement, please contact Cohesive Networks Sales using the contact information above.